What you should know

 After the 55 days are up, if no liens have been filed within the 45-day limit (and no lawsuit making a lien claim has been started), the owner can pay out the 10% holdback to the contractor.
 But if any liens have been filed, the holdback may be used to help pay these liens.

 Often, the total of all liens filed by all claimants is greater than the holdback.
 The owner does not have to pay lien claimants more than the holdback amount.
-So claimants may receive only part of their lien — it depends on the details of the case.
+So claimants may receive only part of their lien — it depends on the details of the situation.
 The Act sets out how claimants share the holdback.

 BC has a multiple holdback system.
 So contractors and subcontractors must also hold back 10% from any subcontractors they hire.
 But no holdback can be kept from workers, material suppliers, architects, or engineers — they must be paid in full.
 The value of these holdbacks may limit the amount a lien claimant can recover under the Builders Lien Act.